ryanblakeley/bot-disclosure-law/README.md

 **TODO: elaborate on common strategies for detecting TOS violations**
 **TODO: expand on domain-specific strategies for detecting bots**

-## Exceptions

-There are times when someone may want to subject themself to **willful blindness**.
-For instance, a participant in a Turing test would want to not know before hand whether they were talking to a bot or human.
-An exception waiver might be a good idea for such cases.
-However, these waivers should be for specific interactions or events and not for things like general user agreements that apply for an extended duration.

-**TODO**

 ## Determing guilty parties

 **TODO**